 Using scenes from modern dramatic literature (1850-present), this course will focus on polishing characterization and script analysis skills, with additional emphasis on rehearsal procedure, actor preparation, performance skills and auditioning.
-None
+Prerequisite: Grade of 2.0 or higher in DRMA 133 or 134.